 Ascent: 524 m

 Timings are approximate and depend on the individual.
 Calculate the time using Naismith’s Rule and factor in your own pace.

 Before You Walk up Snowdon, ask yourself – Are you equipped?
 Do you know what you’re doing?
 Are the conditions safe?
 If you answer no to any of these, stay safe, don’t go!
 Check the weather forecast and make sure you know about walking up Snowdon in the Snow.
 If you lack experience – hire a Snowdon Mountain Guide.

 There’s always something special when you manage to fit a decent walk in on a weekeday.
 It’s almost like stolen time as we aren’t meant to do fun things on a weekday.
 It’s all work, work, work.
 So you have to work around that, and make the most of things.
-Well, I live so close to the hills that a bit of organisation means we can be treading the footpaths by half five (and this was later than i’d anticipated).
+Well, I live so close to the hills that a bit of organisation means we can be treading the footpaths by half five (and this was later than I’d anticipated).
 What for?
 To bag a peak that’s been like a stone in my shoe for years.
 I’d been to Bwlch Cwm Llan somany times, and on all but one occasion gone straight over or turned left for the South Ridge.
 On the one occasion i turned right, i found my boots had no grip and had to turn back.
-So I was finally going to go up Yr Aran.
+So I was finally going to go up Yr Aran from Rhyd Ddu.